 The first week of the workshop you have the opportunity to learn more about seven different resources.

 Be sure to sign up for the workshops you want to attend.
 Attendance is limited to provide opportunities to interact with presenters.
 Please note, these workshops are “flipped” sessions.
 Please be sure to complete the pre-workshop assignments before the workshop session.
-Several workshop presenters have agreed to repeat their session and you can sign up for any workshops you still wanted to participate in.

 There has never been a greater need for online education, and the National Ecological Observatory Network (NEON) has been working to develop online resources specifically designed for independent, asynchronous learning.
 In this workshop we will explore the breadth of NEON educational resources through the lens of remote learning, including our Tutorials, Teaching Modules, and Science Videos.
 We will also do some live hand-on programming in R to access and explore NEON data.
 The goals for this workshop are to increase your awareness of NEON resources (documents and staff!), understand the workflow for working with NEON data in R, and to highlight how each of these can fit into an online curriculum.